-This letter is to acknowledge receipt of your August 12, 2021 request pursuant to the Freedom of Information Act (FOIA), 5 U.S.C. § 552, in which you requested:
+This will respond to your Freedom of Information Act (FOIA) request received on August 12, 2021, in which you requested the following:

-- 1. Communications relating to the CIGIE-IC investigation sent by (a) Laura Wertheimer, (b) Leonard DePasquale, (c) Richard Parker, (d) Jennifer Byrne, (e) Brian Baker, (f) Stacey Nahrwold, or (g) Alison Healey to (h) the Council of the Inspectors General on Integrity and Efficiency ("CIGIE") Chair at the relevant time (i.e., Michael Horowitz or Allison Lerner), (i) the CIGIE-IC Chair at the relevant time (i.e., Scott Dahl or Kevin Winters), (j) Federal Deposit Insurance Corporation ("FDIC") Inspector General Jay Lerner, or (k) any FDIC Office of Inspector General personnel assigned to assist the CIGIE-IC investigation. - Communications relating to the CIGIE-IC investigation sent to (a) Laura Wertheimer, (b) Leonard DePasquale, (c) Richard Parker, (d) Jennifer Byrne, (e) Brian Baker, (f) Stacey Nahrwold, or (g) Alison Healey from (h) the CIGIE Chair at the relevant time (i.e., Michael Horowitz or Allison Lerner), (i) the CIGIE-IC Chair at the relevant time (i.e., Scott Dahl or Kevin Winters), (j) FDIC Inspector General Jay Lerner, or (k) any FDIC Office of Inspector General personnel assigned to assist the CIGIE-IC investigation. - 3.
-Communications sent to or from a house.gov or senate.gov domain to or from any official described in subsections (h), (i), or (j) of item 1 of this request, to the extent that such communication refers to any of the FHFA-OIG employees named in subsections (a), (b), or (c) of item 1 of this request, above.
+1. Communications relating to the CIGIE-IC investigation sent by (a) Laura Wertheimer, (b) Leonard DePasquale, (c) Richard Parker, (d) Jennifer Byrne, (e) Brian Baker, (f) Stacey Nahrwold, or (g) Alison Healey to (h) the Council of the Inspectors General on Integrity and Efficiency (CIGIE) Chair at the relevant time (i.e., Michael Horowitz or Allison Lerner), (i) the CIGIE-IC Chair at the relevant time (i.e., Scott Dahl or Kevin Winters), (j) Federal Deposit Insurance Corporation (FDIC) Inspector General Jay Lerner, or (k) any FDIC Office of Inspector General personnel assigned to assist the CIGIE-IC investigation.
+2. Communications relating to the CIGIE-IC investigation sent to (a) Laura Wertheimer, (b) Leonard DePasquale, (c) Richard Parker, (d) Jennifer Byrne, (e) Brian Baker, (f) Stacey Nahrwold, or (g) Alison Healey from (h) the CIGIE Chair at the relevant time (i.e., Michael Horowitz or Allison Lerner), (i) the CIGIE-IC Chair at the relevant time (i.e., Scott Dahl or Kevin Winters), (j) FDIC Inspector General Jay Lerner, or (k) any FDIC Office of Inspector General personnel assigned to assist the CIGIE-IC investigation.
+3. Communications sent to or from a house.gov or senate.gov domain to or from any official described in subsections (h), (i), or (j) of item 1 of this request, to the any official described in subsections (h), (i), or (j) of item 1 of this request, to the extent that such communication refers to any of the FHFA-OIG employees named in subsections (a), (b), or (c) of item 1 of this request, above.